SolidStateDepot/ssd-w3-ng/README.md

 # SSD W3 NG
-SSD official website built in AngularJS.
+Old SSD official website built in AngularJS.
+This was the website for awhile, but is no longer, and the code is still sitting here.
+This repository has been archived.

 ## Background
 This project was seeded from the AngularJS default seed project.